 Consulting a lawyer may be the only way to ensure that you are receiving a fair settlement.

-The dissolution of marriage in Missouri means that the contractual agreement that you entered into as husband and wife is being broken.
+The dissolution of marriage in Missouri means that the contractual agreement that you entered into as husband and wife are being broken.
 Even the simplest of marital arrangements will require legal support, and more complex ones with physical and financial property can require even more assistance.

 Missouri is a no-fault state for divorce, which means that you don’t have to prove there was any fault, like infidelity or abuse.
 However, you are able to give a reason that can affect the way assets are divided or how child support arrangements are made.